wp-plugins/nextgen-facebook/readme.txt

 = Install Methods =

 If you already have NGFB Open Graph installed, and subsequently download the NGFB Open Graph plugin as an archive file -- either [the Pro version](http://surniaulula.com/extend/plugins/nextgen-facebook/) or [from WordPress.org](http://wordpress.org/plugins/nextgen-facebook/developers/) -- follow the *Automated Removal* and *Semi-Automated Install* methods to remove, install, and activate the new plugin.
-Take care to check the "Preserve on Uninstall" option before removing the plugin.
+Please take care to check the "Preserve on Uninstall" option before removing the plugin (as explained in the *Automated Removal* procedure).

 **Automated Install** (*Free* version)